 5 Facts You Need to Know About Banjos

-Did you know that the banjo instrument actually come in various shapes and sizes?
+Did you know that the banjo instrument actually comes in various shapes and sizes?
 Not only that, but banjos can have different string numbers, weights, body materials, and more!
-Knowing about banjos is the first step to take toward making a correct purchasing decision and educate your self about this beautiful instrument.
-If you are just starting out with banjo make sure to keep till the end as we will be covering every banjo fact.
+Knowing about banjos is the first step to take toward making a correct purchasing decision and educate yourself about this beautiful instrument.
+If you are just starting out with banjo make sure to keep it till the end as we will be covering every banjo fact.

 The History and Heritage of the Banjo

 Who invented the banjo?
 Where do banjos come from?
 What defines a banjo, anyway?

 Well, banjos are stringed instruments that have a thin membrane stretched over a resonation frame.
 The membrane is the circular part of a banjo.